 To remember marketing preferences

-Third-party services that we embed on some of our webpages – such as Instagram feeds, Twitter feeds and YouTube videos – may set cookies to measure how you use their services and record what advertising you see during your use of their service.
-This will only happen if you opt-in to receiving ‘Social marketing preferences’ cookies or interact with the embedded content.
+Third-party services that we embed on some of our webpages – such as YouTube videos – may set cookies to measure how you use their services and record what advertising you see during your use of their service.
+This will only happen if you interact with the embedded content or opt in to ‘Social marketing preferences’ cookies.

 What should you expect to happen with the information?

-The use of your personal information in the ways described above is necessary for the legitimate interests of the University in operating and improving its websites, analysing their use and ensuring their security, or is carried out with your consent when you accept certain cookies.
+The use of your personal information in the ways described above is necessary for the legitimate interests of the University in operating and improving its websites, analysing their use and ensuring their security, or is carried out with your consent when you opt in to receive ‘Personalisation settings’ cookies or ‘Social marketing preferences’ cookies.